Moody's slashes Indian economy growth forecast to 8.8 pc for 2022 - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Strong credit growth, a large increase in investment intentions announced by the corporate sector, and a high budget allocation to capital spending by the Government indicate that the investment cycle is strengthening.

 “But unless global crude oil and food prices rise further, the economy seems strong enough to maintain solid growth momentum,” Moody’s added.
-(Agencies)
+(PTI)

 Moody’s slashes Indian economy growth forecast to 8.8 pc for 2022